ritzredemption/LidarSim/README.md

 See [LICENSE](LICENSE).

-The plugin used to build this demo is a separate commercial product with its own terms; see the Fab listing.
+The plugins used to build this demo are separate commercial products with their own terms; see the Fab listings.